msherron/twitter/README.txt

 Introduction
 ============
 Twitter module allows listing tweets in blocks or pages.
 Its integration with Views opens the door to all sorts of formatting (ie. as an automatic slideshow with views_slideshow).
 Other submodules allow posting to twitter, executing actions when tweeting or login with a Twitter account.

 OAuth
 =====
 Except for just listing tweets, OAuth module is required to authenticate against Twitter.
 If you just want to list tweets in a block, follow the steps at http://drupal.org/node/1253026.

-If you download the OAuth module, get the latest development version as the stable one has a bug when cancelling an account.
-You can find it here: http://drupal.org/node/1167740
+When you download the OAuth module, get the latest stable release available at http://drupal.org/project/oauth

 Once OAuth has been enabled, go to admin/config/services/twitter and follow instructions.